orange-cloudfoundry/travis-resource/README.md

 * `github-token`: *if `travis-token` set it becomes unnecessary* A github token to authenticate to travis.

-* `travis-token`: *if `github-token` set it becomes unnecessary* A travis token to authenticate to travis. **Note:** Do not confuse the access token with the token found on your profile page.
+* `travis-token`: *if `github-token` set it becomes unnecessary* A travis token to authenticate to travis. **Note:** Do not confuse the access token with the token found on your travis profile page.

 ## Behavior

 ### `check`: Check for new builds.

-Find the last build triggered on travis for the repository set and branch set (if set).
+Find the last build triggered on travis for the repository set and branch (if given).

 ### `in`: Fetch the last build triggered on travis and retrieve information about it.

-Find information the last build triggered on travis for the repository set and branch set (if set) and place information about the build inside the destination folder.
+Find information the last build triggered on travis for the repository set and and branch (if given) and place information about the build inside the destination folder.

-The name of this file is `build-info.json` and will give information in this format:
+The name of this file placed in destination foler is `build-info.json` and will give information in this format:

 ```json
 {